JinmengRao/jinmengrao.github.io/_news/2023-10-30-neurips-workshop.md

 related_posts: false
 ---

-Our multiple posters are accepted for [NeurIPS 2023](https://neurips.cc/) workshops.
+Our multiple papers are accepted for [NeurIPS 2023](https://neurips.cc/) workshops as posters.